doug-reimer/docker-nginx-lb/README.md

 ## Use Docker Compose

-Using the `docker-compose.yml`, we can use docker-compose to orchestrate the containers:
+Instead of using the above steps, we can use docker-compose to orchestrate the containers via the `docker-compose.yml`:

 ```bash
 docker-compose up -d